-- The slope button below the shape parameter sets the steepness of the filter from 6 dB/octave to 96 dB/octave (and even up to Brickwall for Low Cut and High Cut filters).
-In Pro-Q, the slope not only applies to the usual Low Cut and High Cut filters, but to all filter shapes!
-This allows you to make highly surgical adjustments if needed.
-So for example, you can make ultra-narrow Bell or Notch filters or very steep Shelving filters. - The frequency knob sets the frequency of the selected band between 5 Hz and 30 kHz.
+- The slope button below the shape parameter sets the steepness of the filter for any curve shape, from 0 dB/oct to 96 dB/oct (and even up to Brickwall for Low Cut and High Cut filters), and can be set to any fractional slope value in between.
+Clicking the button opens a menu that lets you either click the desired slope, or drag the indicator to choose any in-between value.
+You can also use the mouse-wheel above the button, which will change the slope between the traditional, fixed slope settings, or hold the Shift key (or in Pro Tools: Ctrl+drag on Windows or Command+drag on macOS) to set any fractional slope. - The frequency knob sets the frequency of the selected band between 5 Hz and 30 kHz.
 If multiple bands are selected, they are adjusted in parallel. - The gain knob sets the gain in dB of the selected bands between -30 and +30 dB.
-This setting is only used for Bell and Shelving filter types. - The dynamic range ring sets the range of dynamic EQing in dB, ranging from -30 to 30 dB (possibly limited by the gain setting limits).
+This setting is only used for Bell, Shelving and Flat Tilt filter types. - The dynamic range ring sets the range of dynamic EQing in dB, ranging from -30 to 30 dB (possibly limited by the gain setting limits).
 Choosing a positive or negative dynamic range will make the band dynamic and expose additional dynamic controls.
 This setting is only available for Bell and Shelving filter types.
 See Dynamic EQ. - The Q knob sets the bandwidth of the selected bands, widening or narrowing them.
 The Q cannot be adjusted when a 6 dB/octave slope is used.